Michigan funeral service to be held for dogs in kennel fire

 Clock Funeral Home of Muskegon is hosting the service April 12 for families to share memories of their pets that died at Storm’s Ahead Kennel in Fruitport Township.

 Each pet that perished in the March 30 fire has been identified.
-Public safety officials haven’t yet determined what caused the fire, but they’ve ruled out arson.
+Public safety officials haven’t yet determined what caused the fire, but they ruled out arson.

-Jodi Clock of Clock Funeral Home says the service will allow the pet owners to receive support from each other and the surrounding community.
-She says the memorial will include therapy dogs and grief support.
+“This service will be an opportunity for the pet parents to honor the life of their four-legged family members, as well as receive support from each other and the surrounding community,” said Jodi Clock of Clock Funeral Home.
+Therapy dogs and grief support will be provided at the service, she said.

 Most Read Nation & World Stories